-Five Random Office Supply Facts by Diana
+Five Random Office Supply Facts

 Did you know that chalkboards were not part of the US education system until 1801?
 Before the advent of the chalkboard as we know it today, students carried around their own smaller chalkboards, increasing the workload of teachers, as they had to continuously rewrite problems for each student.
 George Baron, a teacher at the Academy at West Point in New York, realized that chalkboards could effectively teach his lessons to a much larger audience.